decred/dcrwallet/rpc/documentation/api.md

 wallet with the supplied name and locked with the supplied password.
 Addresses derived from this account MUST NOT be sent any funds.
 They are solely for the use of creating stake submission scripts.
 A rescan may optionally be started to search for tickets using submission scripts derived from this account.
+If tickets would exist before the wallet birthday, if set, a rescan must be performed to download missing cfilters.

 **Request:** `ImportVotingAccountFromSeedRequest`